kyma-project/kyma/docs/kyma/04-03-cluster-installation.md

 After the installation process is finished, the `Status: Installed, description: Kyma installed` message appears.

-If you receive an error, fetch the Installer logs using this command:
+If you receive an error, fetch the Kyma Installer logs using this command:

   ```
   kubectl -n kyma-installer logs -l 'name=kyma-installer'